jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-5/chapter-2b.md

-+++
+---
+title: "Cultural Differences Affect Morals"
+heading: "Chapter 2b"
-title=  "Cultural Differences Affect Morals" heading=  "Chapter 2b" description=  "The politeness highly esteemed in Russia would be seen as rudeness and barbarism at the French court" date=  2015-09-28 image=  "/covers/tms.jpg" linkb=  "/research/smith/theory-moral-sentiments/part-5/chapter-2a" linkbtext=  "Chapter 2a" linkf=  "/research/smith/theory-moral-sentiments/part-6/section-1" linkftext=  "Section 1"
+description: "The politeness highly esteemed in Russia would be seen as rudeness and barbarism at the French court"
-+++
+weight: 26
+author: "Adam Smith"
+image: "/covers/tms.jpg"
+icon: /icons/smith.png
+---

-17 In the same way, the different situations of ages and countries give different=
+{{< s v="17" >}} In the same way, the different situations of ages and countries give different=
 - characters to their citizens, and
 - sentiments about the praiseworthiness of those characters, according what is usual.